Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations: Abstract

 \section{Abstract}

 Existing studies in backdoor defense have predominantly focused on the training phase, overlooking the critical aspect of testing time defense.
-This gap becomes particularly pronounced in the context of Large Language Models (LLMs) deployed as Web Services, which typically offer only black-box access, rendering training-time defenses impractical.
-To bridge this gap, our work introduces defensive demonstrations, an innovative backdoor defense strategy for blackbox large language models.
-Our method involves identifying the task and retrieving task-relevant demonstrations from an uncontaminated pool.
-These demonstrations are then combined with user queries and presented to the model during testing, without requiring any modifications/tuning to the black-box model or insights into its internal mechanisms.
-Defensive demonstrations are designed to counteract the adverse effects of triggers, aiming to recalibrate and correct the behavior of poisoned models during test-time evaluations.
-Extensive experiments show that defensive demonstrations are effective in defending both instance-level and instruction-level backdoor attacks, not only rectifying the behavior of poisoned models but also surpassing existing baselines in most scenarios.
+This gap becomes pronounced in the context of LLMs deployed as Web Services, which typically offer only black-box access, rendering training-time defenses impractical.
+To bridge this gap, this study critically examines the use of demonstrations as a defense mechanism against backdoor attacks in black-box LLMs.
+We retrieve task-relevant demonstrations from a clean data pool and integrate them with user queries during testing.
+This approach does not necessitate modifications or tuning of the model, nor does it require insight into the model's internal architecture.
+The alignment properties inherent in in-context learning play a pivotal role in mitigating the impact of backdoor triggers, effectively recalibrating the behavior of compromised models.
+Our experimental analysis demonstrates that this method robustly defends against both instance-level and instruction-level backdoor attacks, outperforming existing defense baselines across most evaluation scenarios.